What is a Transitional Cut Diamond?

 In the 1920s, with the emergence of modern technologies, an endeavor to manufacture a uniform round cut diamond began to take shape.
 The old European diamond began to “transition” to the transitional cut diamond.

 From the 1930s to the 1940s, transitional cut diamonds were most popular in jewelry.
+For those seeking expert guidance on these vintage styles, Tempe diamond rings specialists offer valuable insights and assistance in selecting the perfect piece.

 What Do They Look Like?

 The goal was symmetry and uniformity, but diamond cutters were still doing most of their work by hand at the time.
 Transitional diamonds, on the other hand, were cut with shifting proportions, angles, and faceting criteria.
 In comparison to the previous old Euro, they had larger tables, a lower crown, and a smaller culet.
+For those looking to learn more about these intricate details, a Diamond auction guide can provide invaluable information and insights into the unique characteristics and historical significance of transitional cut diamonds.

 Difference Between European Cut And Transitional Cut